• Skip to primary navigation

 Citizen Weekender

-You can’t go wrong with a Citizen watch.
-For under $200, you can even bag yourself a Weekender watch.
-It benefits from the brand’s Eco-Drive technology, which powers the battery under any light.
+It may sound incredulous but for under $200, you can really get yourself a Weekender watch.
+It benefits from the brand’s Eco-Drive technology, which powers the dial movement under any light.
 This sporty, rugged watch communicates a subtle field watch vibe and features luminous Arabic numerals against a black dial.
 The watch also features a day-date complication and a black canvas strap.
 A black PVD finish on the model’s compact 37mm steel case gives the watch a sleek military look.

 Price: $165

-Pros: This watch gets power from light sources and won’t require replacement batteries.
+Pros: This watch gets powered by light and doesn’t require replacement batteries.

 Cons: Citizen equips this watch with mineral glass, which is more prone to scratches than sapphire crystal.